simanfathima/Property-Management-System/README.md

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+This is an example of a list of things you need to do use the software
 * python
   ```sh
   sudo apt install python3